AndresCKF/Rosales-7752-a5/readme.md

        b)click Edit in menu bar
        c)click delete
     3. To edit a particular field of a particular Product.
+    (Attempting to use existing serial number will change it's value to duplicate)
        a) click on the cell
        b) type in new value
        c) hit Enter